kiregenofficial/kiregenofficial/README.md

 ### About me

-- 🌱 Learning how to work on GitHub.
+- 🌱 Learning how to work on GitHub, Docker, et cetera
-- 🔭 On my way to become a senior programmer.
+- 🔭 On my way to become a senior programmer and a cultural figure
-- 💼 Would love to collaborate to learn the fundamentals.
+- 💼 Would love to collaborate to learn the fundamentals
-- 🔍 Figuring out how to stand confidently on the soil of coding.
+- 🔍 Figuring out how to stand confidently on the soil of coding
+- 💬 Ask me about interplanetary biological systems and greenhouses

 ### Interests
 - 💻 Languages: C++, Java, Bash, Assembler (basics)